abrehamgezahegn/abrehamgezahegn/README.md

 ### 👋 Hello, I'm Abreham

-I'm a founding engineer at [TextcortexAI](https://textcortex.com/), where I dive deep into the world of the web, Document Object Model ([DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)) and browser internals by building a [chrome extension](https://chrome.google.com/webstore/detail/textcortex-ai-writing-ass/hahkojdegblcccihngmgndhdfheheofe).
+I'm a founding engineer at [TextcortexAI](https://textcortex.com/), where I maintain agent harness for enterprise customers.

+At early stages I use to dive deep into the world of the web, Document Object Model ([DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)) and browser internals by building a [chrome extension](https://chrome.google.com/webstore/detail/textcortex-ai-writing-ass/hahkojdegblcccihngmgndhdfheheofe).
 Trying to understand about how the web works from inside out.

 #### 📚 Recent Reads